Woodsish/Woodsish.github.io/pages/About/About.md

 El, CSWE.
 Manufacturing Engineer II at Genie.
 University of Idaho graduate in Mechanical Engineering.

-I'm driven to help others, especially through work that measurably improves lives.
-Mechanical engineering inspires me because its innovations often benefit everyday life, and that aligns perfectly with my passion for advancing technology that serves both people and the planet.
+I’m driven to help others, especially through work that measurably improves lives.
+Mechanical engineering is the perfect environment to practice critical thinking and interdisciplinary collaboration while developing technology that serves both people and the planet.

 ## School